JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-faq.md

 iOS development.

 Shared code, written in Kotlin, is compiled to JVM bytecode for Android with Kotlin/JVM and to native binaries for iOS with Kotlin/Native.
-It makes the integration with KMM seamless on both platforms.
+It makes the integration with Kotlin Multiplatform Mobile seamless on both platforms.
 ![Kotlin/Native and Kotlin/JVM binaries](kotlin-native-and-jvm-binaries.png)

-### What are the plans for KMM?
+### What are the plans for the technology evolution?

-KMM is one of the focus areas of the [Kotlin roadmap](roadmap.md).
+Kotlin Multiplatform Mobile is one of the focus areas of the [Kotlin roadmap](roadmap.md).
 To see which parts we’re working on right now, check out the [roadmap details](roadmap.md#roadmap-details).
-Most of the recent KMM changes affect the **Kotlin Multiplatform** and **Kotlin/Native** sections.
+Most of the recent changes affect the **Kotlin Multiplatform** and **Kotlin/Native** sections.

 The following video presents our plans on the upcoming stage of the Kotlin Multiplatform Mobile development – its promotion to [Beta](components-stability.md):